neuro-team-femto/neuro-team-femto.github.io/publications.md

 ---
 title: Publication
-permalink: /publication/
+permalink: /publications/
 ---

 We care about [open science](https://en.wikipedia.org/wiki/Open_science).
-Because our research is almost entirely publicly funded, and because both our permanent and non-permanent positions are [civil servants and are part of the public sector](https://en.wikipedia.org/wiki/French_National_Centre_for_Scientific_Research), we believe it is a moral commitment to make our results accessible for free at all levels of society.
+Because our research is almost entirely publicly funded, and because all our permanent and non-permanent positions are [civil servants and are part of the public sector](https://en.wikipedia.org/wiki/French_National_Centre_for_Scientific_Research), we believe it is a moral commitment to make our results accessible for free at all levels of society.
 This includes publications (open-access) but also research material, stimuli, data, and software.

 Click on the <img style='display:inline;position: relative;top: 10px' height='20' src='/images/access.jpg'> banners below for direct access to the PDFs of the papers; <br> on <img style='display:inline;position: relative;top: 10px' height='20' src='/images/code.jpg'> for a link to the project's code hosted on the team's [github page](github.com/neuro-team-femto); <br>